SiliconLabs/java_packet_trace_library/doc/debug-channel.md

 All tooling that deals with the discrete debug messages is expected to remove the stream framing, so what is left is individual debug messages, without the framing and the length bytes.
 Therefore, any discrete per-event file formats, such as PCAP or PCAPNG, are expected to hold just the individual debug messages, without the stripped `[`, `]` characters, or the two length bytes.

+A stray `]` inside a content does not trigger a false end-of-message, since the reader is expected to simply skip the number of characters indicated in the two-byte length, and look for a `]` only after that.
+That ensures a decent recovery if a stream gets broken.

 The following two chapters describe the format of individual debug messages, after the framing bytes are removed.

 ## Debug Message Version 1.0